 Contact information for AGF Personnel who can receive reports of concern (complaints) are:

 AGF Safe Sport Manager

-Under Provincial Legislation, if you have reasonable grounds to suspect that a participant is or may be suffering from emotional abuse, physical abuse, and/or sexual abuse, you should immediately report the suspicion and the information on which it is based to the local child protection agency and/or the local police department.
+Under Provincial Legislation, if you have reasonable grounds to suspect that an individual is or may be suffering from emotional abuse, physical abuse, and/or sexual abuse, you should immediately report the suspicion and the information on which it is based to the local child protection agency and/or the local police department.
 In Alberta, call the Child Abuse hotline 1-800-387-KIDS (5437).

-Whether you are an athlete, coach, parent, judge, club owner or volunteer, your engagement and feedback are critical to the successful development and implementation of the safe sport initiative.
+Whether you are an athlete, coach, parent, club administrator, judge or volunteer, your engagement and feedback are critical to the successful development and implementation of AGF’s safe sport initiatives.
 Please send your questions, concerns and ideas to:

 Alberta Gymnastics Federation